-Expenditure on Raising Funds: Any costs of securing the sovereign pledges that are borne by IFFIm are expensed through its Statement of Financial Activities in the periods in which they are incurred.
-IFFIm is allocated a percentage of the fundraising costs with the assignment of the pledges from Gavi to IFFIm.
+Expenditure on Raising Funds: Any costs of securing the sovereign pledges that are borne by IFFIm are expensed through its Statement of Financial Activities in the years in which they are incurred.
 Consequently, IFFIm's costs of generating funds comprise the treasury manager's fees, for managing IFFIm's funds held in trust that generate its investment income and for managing IFFIm's borrowings that generate the funds IFFIm grants to Gavi for its programmes, and finance charges.